 Family Formation

-Family Formation – FOUNDATIONS
+Family Formation – Foundations

 Encounter with Jesus and Each Other: Through retreats we are able to get away and enter in on a new level.
 When we get away on retreat we give the freedom to Jesus to encounter us and we have the space to encounter Him and hear His voice.
 We will offer retreat experiences for the whole family.